pearsedarcy/tournament-brackets/README.md

 - Outcome: Validated that the app displayed the correct tournament and provided intuitive options to run matches, delete tournaments, or exit, enhancing user convenience.

 ### Deleting a Tournament:
-- Input: Chose to delete an existing tournament.
+- Input: Choose to delete an existing tournament.
 - Outcome: Verified that upon selecting the option to delete a tournament, the corresponding tournament sheet was promptly removed, ensuring efficient management of tournament data.

 ### Error Handling - Invalid Inputs: